ElijahBcodes/lego-creation-frontend/README.md

 ![LEGO Creations Logo](src/helpers/legobrick.png)

 Welcome to our LEGO Creations Website!
-This project allows users to explore, create, and save their own LEGO creations.
-Whether you're a seasoned LEGO enthusiast or just starting out, this platform offers a creative space for you to showcase your designs.
+This project allows users to explore, create, and save their own creations.
+Whether you're a seasoned brick enthusiast or just starting out, this platform offers a creative space for you to showcase your designs.

 ## Features

-- **User Authentication:** Create an account to save and access your LEGO creations.
+- **User Authentication:** Create an account to save and access your creations.
-- **Create:** Design your own LEGO creations using our intuitive interface.
+- **Create:** Design your own creations using our intuitive interface.
 - **Save:** Save your creations to your account for later access and sharing.
 - **Explore:** Browse through a gallery of creations made by other users for inspiration.
 - **Responsive Design:** Enjoy a seamless experience across various devices.